 Nat Hab Expedition Leader Mike Hillman and his girlfriend Jessica Morgan are beating the stay-at-home blues by producing creative mini-films like this Stop Motion Safari shot right in their backyard in Tuscon, Arizona.
 Enjoy the video below, then read on for a behind-the-scenes interview with Mike and Jessica about how they made the film using nothing but a Nat Hab catalog and a 3-inch toy truck!

-Nat Hab: What is Stop Motion and what is the process?
+What is stop motion and what is the process?

 Mike & Jessica: Stop motion was a common type of animation filmmaking in the 60s, 70s & 80s, but is still used today when directors want to move away from the sometimes fake look of computer animation.
 The Nightmare before Christmas, Wallace and Gromit, and Fantastic Mr. Fox are popular examples.
 Even the original Star Wars trilogy had examples of stop motion animation alongside real action.